 - Prioritize multi-family rental units. - Prioritize non-profit and co-operative developments where residents have some control over their housing situation. - a.
 Landlord to participate in a reincarnation of the Tenant/Landlord Cooperation program (tenant panel, education on roles and responsibilities). - b.
-Commitment to quality maintenance. - 10-30% low income/subsidized/social housing units geared to EIA for target groups and would remain so in perpetuity and/or - 10-30% units for larger families (3 bedrooms and up) and/or - 10-30% units for people with disabilities (mental health, physical disabilities and addictions) and seniors and/or - Licensed rooming houses with access to support services, and secondary suites. - Prioritize development of housing and related services for the unhoused. - Prioritize the development of housing and related services for the unhoused youth. - Reduce red tape for low income renters (co-signers, damage deposit, application process, vouching system etc.). - Common/meeting spaces and amenities for community building (both indoor and outdoor) e.g. Housing connected with green space (determine minimum % of total footprint) such as a fenced in yard for kids to play safely, public telephone, bike facilities, car sharing etc. - Energy efficient/green housing to encourage long-term affordability. - Preserve community character. - Percent of developer contributions applied to off-site community investment (public green space, support existing community programs). - Encourage mixed use development that encourages small scale commercial from within the community (more affordable grocery stores)
+Commitment to quality maintenance. - 10-30% low income/subsidized/social housing units geared to EIA for target groups and would remain so in perpetuity and/or - 10-30% units for larger families (3 bedrooms and up) and/or - 10-30% units for people with disabilities (mental health, physical disabilities and addictions) and seniors and/or - Licensed rooming houses with access to support services, and secondary suites. - Reduce red tape for low income renters (co-signers, damage deposit, application process, vouching system etc.). - Common/meeting spaces and amenities for community building (both indoor and outdoor) e.g. Housing connected with green space (determine minimum % of total footprint) such as a fenced in yard for kids to play safely, public telephone, bike facilities, car sharing etc. - Energy efficient/green housing to encourage long-term affordability. - Preserve community character. - Percent of developer contributions applied to off-site community investment (public green space, support existing community programs). - Encourage mixed use development that encourages small scale commercial from within the community (more affordable grocery stores)